department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/job-search-and-counseling.md

     title: Independent-Living Services Track—Support to Help You Live More Independently
     description: Learn about services that can help you live more independently with your service-connected disability.
   - url: /vocational-rehab-and-employment/service-disabled/return-to-job/
-    title: Reemployment Track—Support with Returning to The Job You Held Before Mobilization
+    title: Reemployment Track—Support as You Return to the Job You Held Before Mobilization
     description: You may have the right to return to the civilian job you help before activating.
 Find out how we can help with this process.
 ---

 <div class="va-introtext">

-If you want to follow a career path that uses your existing skill set, Vocational Rehabilitation and Employment (VR&amp;E) can help you with your job search through counseling and rehabilitation services that address your interests, abilities, and aptitudes.
+If you want to follow a career path that uses your existing skill set, Vocational Rehabilitation and Employment (VR&amp;E) can help you with your job search through counseling and rehabilitation services that address your abilities, aptitudes, and interests.
 Find out if you can get VR&amp;E benefits to help you use your existing skill set to find a job.

 </div>

 <div class="feature" markdown="1">

-### Can I get job-search counseling and employment coaching through VR&amp;E?
+### Can I get employment counseling and job-search support through VR&amp;E?

 You may be eligible for these benefits if you’re a Servicemember or Veteran with a service-connected disability and you:
 - Have an employment handicap or barrier, **and**